andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Deling City: Caraway's mansion.
   - Winhill: houses, shop.
   - Fishermans Horizon: house of Grease Monkey (artisan/repairman).
-  - Edea's House (both flashbacks and present time): all doors ("door open" sfx only).
+  - Edea's House (flashbacks, present time, and time compression): all doors ("door open" sfx only).
+  - Castle:
+    - Grand Hall: all doors.
+	- Courtyard to Chapel.
+	- (Catoblepas') Passageway to Elevator Hall.
+	- Grand Hall top floor (with chandelier locked) to Terrace.

 Balamb Garden deck:
 - Door from inside the Garden which leads to the stairs that then lead to the deck: `2249`.